EV Charging Stations in India to Become a Reality Soon?3 min read

-In accordance with the above objective, the government has outlined certain key facts, figures and an action plan to support the advancement of electric vehicles in India, as stated in an official document released by the Ministry of Power on December 4th 2018.
-Electric mobility charging stations would first be introduced in cities with a population of more than 4 million citizens such as Mumbai, Delhi, Bangalore, Hyderabad, Chennai, Kolkata, Surat and Pune proceeding further to those cities with a population greater than a million residents.
-The most important announcement is that the setting up of these charging stations will be a de-licensed activity making the establishment of such stations a whistle-top project.
-Once in existence, the charging station will also be free to acquire electricity from any power company through the open access system.
+In accordance with the above objective, the government has outlined certain key facts, figures, and an action plan to support the advancement of electric vehicles in India, as stated in an official document released by the Ministry of Power on December 4th, 2018.
+Electric mobility charging stations would first be introduced in cities with a population of more than 4 million citizens such as Mumbai, Delhi, Bangalore, Hyderabad, Chennai, Kolkata, Surat, and Pune proceeding further to those cities with a population greater than a million residents.
+The most important announcement is that the setting up of these EV charging stations will be a de-licensed activity making the establishment of such stations a whistle-top project.
+Once in existence, the EV charging stations will also be free to acquire electricity from any power company through the open access system.

 The proposal also includes providing 24×7 charging infrastructure facility to vehicles in residential buildings, setting up charging units at 20% of the parking space and connecting the metering and bill payments with the house owner’s monthly maintenance bills.
 It has also been suggested that the buildings are to offer open metering and immediate payment facilities for visitors.
 Buildings are also required to arrange for additional power overload to ensure that all charging points can function simultaneously.